chhaviarora95/Salary-Prediction-Portfolio/README.md

 # Datasets available

-`The data for this model is fairly simplified as it has very few missing pieces.
-The raw data consists of a training dataset with the features listed above and their corresponding salaries.
+The data for this model is fairly simplified as it has very few missing areas.
+The raw data consists of a training dataset with the features -  and their corresponding salaries.
 Twenty percent of this training dataset was split into a test dataset with corresponding salaries.

-There is also a testing dataset that does not have any salary information available and was used as a substitute for real-world data.`
+There is also a testing dataset that does not have any salary information available and was used as a substitute for real-world data.

 ## Rename a file